HcashOrg/Hx-Doc/docs/wallets/hxindicator-using-senator.md

 > My Income

-Citizen will distribute partial income to senator.It's not ready yet.
+Citizen will distribute partial income to senator.

 ## Proposal